milanglacier/minuet-ai.nvim/README.md

 # TODO

 1. Implement `RAG` on the codebase and encode the codebase information into the request to LLM.
-2. Add `stream` support and return partial results when request timeout.
-3. Virtual text UI support.
+2. Virtual text UI support.

 # Contributing